xmunoz/sodapy/README.md

 `username` and `password` are only required for creating or modifying data.
 An application token isn't strictly required (can be `None`), but queries executed from a client without an application token will be sujected to strict throttling limits.

+Since we currently do not have a username, password, or APIToken we will initialize the Socrata client with the following.

+    >>> client = Socrata("sandbox.demo.socrata.com", "")

 ### get(dataset_identifier, content_type="json", **kwargs)

 Retrieve data from the requested resources.
 Filter and query data by field name, id, or using [SoQL keywords](https://dev.socrata.com/docs/queries/).